 Labour force participation saw a marked increase for women from the mid-1970s to 1987.
 During the economic recession from 1987 to 1993, the participation rate for women remained stable, while declining slightly for men.
 From 1993 until the turn of the millennium, the labour force participation rate increased again.
 Thereafter it remained stable for both women and men until 2008.
-In the subsequent years, however, there has been a decline for both men and women, particularly among the under 25s.
-This is linked to the growing numbers taking higher education.

-In 2017, 67 per cent of the women and 72 per cent of the men aged 15-74 were part of the labour force.
+In subsequent years, however, there has been a decline that seems to have levelled off for both sexes.
+The largest decline has been among the under-25s, which is linked to the growing numbers taking higher education.
+In 2018, 67 per cent of women and 73 per cent of men aged 15-74 were part of the labour force.